eddieoz/OBS-live-translation/README.md

 - On Mac, maybe it is needed to have your Chrome window in the same space (desktop) of OBS otherwise the window goes to a standby mode and stops translating.
 - Chrome's speech recognition needs a small pause between the sentences to detect and send the text to be translated.
 If the speaker don't do a pause, it will generate a big chunk of text delayed by some seconds.
+- It does not work on localhost, because Chrome needs https to work properly.
+That's why hosting the html on a https server is mandatory.

 This is a reconstruction of the method found on https://www.reddit.com/r/Twitch/comments/l9ako5/adding_live_subtitles_with_translation_to_your/.
 The original links were broken and the page was not available anymore.